turtlerocket/BLETest1/Readme.md

 2. **DEMOSUBSCRIBE**
    - This mode allows you to test sandbox subscription WITHOUT an actual exercise bike.
    - Simulates bike running so UI is fully functional.
 NO physical bike required.
-   - Like SANDBOX, the trial expiration date expires in 5 minutes (vs. the Release whic his 7 days)
+   - Like SANDBOX, the trial expiration date expires in 5 minutes (vs. the Release whic his 7 days).
+Note the trial expiration will still show 7 days even though SANDBOX really only 5 minutes.
    - For testing purposes ONLY

 3. **DEBUG**: